vra/flopth/README.md

  Will give wrong FLOPs value, because of we use [register_buffer ](https://pytorch.org/docs/stable/_modules/torch/nn/modules/module.html#Module.register_buffer), which is bind to a `nn.Module` (in this example, `l1`).

 # Acknowledge
-This program is mostly ispired by [torchstat](https://github.com/Swall0w/torchstat), greate thanks to the creator of it.
+This program is mostly inspired by [torchstat](https://github.com/Swall0w/torchstat), great thanks to the creator of it.